FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/light_monitor.md

 }
 ```

  'light _ monitor.sh 'The function is called at all critical errors triggered by the execution, and the error message is used as an input parameter.
-The user can call the API of the monitoring platform to send the error message to the alarm platform.
+The user can call the API of the monitoring platform to send the error message to the alarm platform

 - Example